bra1nDump/rayaCodingChallenge/README.md

 - Collisions of derived type from json & SwiftUI (Image)
 - When conditionally return different types from var body: some View cannot return different types.
 Type erasure fails here.
 Need to wrap in AnyView
 - When having more than one statement in a closure the compiler is having a really hard time.
 For example i had ForEach(range: ... ) { (index: Int) in let season = seasons[index]; return .. }.
 This it wasnt able to infer with an error - complex closure cannot infer type.
 Best troubleshooting in this case I found so far is to start annotating types of parameters (which is what the compiler wanted me to do in the first place)
+- Navigation took a little more time then expected.
+This happened because I have tryied a couple of different ways to handle the state of the application.
+Right now I went with not a very scalable (not very teststable) solution.